wifisensing/PicoScenes-Manual/source/scenarios.rst

     PicoScenes "-d debug -i 3 --mode logger --rxcm 1 --plot"

 The additional ``--rxcm 1`` option sets the Rx chainmask to 1, indicating the use of the 1st antenna for Rx.
-The ``--rxcm`` option allows you to specify the antenna selection using a bit-wise style: 1 for the 1st antenna, 2 for the 2nd antenna, 3 for the first 2 antennas, 4 for the 3rd antenna, 5 for the 1st and 3rd antennas, and so on.
+The ``--rxcm`` option allows you to specify the antenna selection using a bitwise style: 1 for the 1st antenna, 2 for the 2nd antenna, 3 for the first 2 antennas, 4 for the 3rd antenna, 5 for the 1st and 3rd antennas, and so on.

 On the second computer, if you want to use only the 2nd antenna for Tx and specify the MCS value as 5, modify the command as follows: